 - What classes do you excel in?

+YouTube Introduction VideoIn addition to the SAS, teens can benefit from making a YouTube Introduction video.
+“The YouTube Introduction may soon be the new ‘elevator pitch’ for all professionals, so get ahead with your own video,” said Mitchell.
+Since YouTube Introductions are a relatively new concept, having one will set you apart from the crowd.
+“Also, it sets you apart as being savvy and creative in presenting yourself to a workplace audience that craves smart, assertive employee prospects who take initiative to present themselves uniquely and professionally,” said Mitchell.
 Having a professional-looking YouTube Intro can set you apart from the crowd, and make you seem like a more driven potential employee because you’re ahead of the curve.
 This could make a huge difference in whether or not you get the job you’re applying for.

-If you’re struggling through a frustrating job search, it can feel like you’re never going to land a job.
+Need to find a summer job?If you’re struggling through a frustrating job search, it can feel like you’re never going to land a job.
 But you can and you will!
 Watch this free 20-minute video tutorial “The Ultimate Technique For An Easier Job Search” to find out how you can get out of your career rut.
 WATCH NOW!

 About the authorSarah Lynch is an intern for CAREEREALISM Media.
 She is a senior Mass Communications Major with a minor in Public Relations at Lander University in Greenwood, South Carolina.
 Connect with her on LinkedIn or follow her on Twitter.
 Photo Credit: Shutterstock

 From Your Site Articles